 Laura Hodgetts – Cruising Editor

-Prior to joining the YM team in April 2020, Laura worked on YM’s sister title Practical Boat Owner for more than seven years as news and website editor.
+Prior to joining the YM team in April 2020, Laura worked full time for YM’s sister title Practical Boat Owner magazine for more than seven years as news and website editor.

 Neil Singleton – Art Editor